anacaoliveira/Learning-Python/README.md

 # Learning-Python
-Random practical exercises and solutions to challenges/exercises from the book "Learning Python" by Lutz & Ascher (O'reilly).
+Random practical exercises from the book "Learning Python" by Lutz & Ascher (O'reilly).
+In addition to my solutions to challenges presented by the "Introduction to Autonomous Cars Nanodegreee" by Udacity.